-FLAKE is a family operated business and has been serving delicious snacks and sandwiches to the Venice community for over 10 years now.
-Home of the “Rad Muffin” and “CroJo”, two specialty breakfast sandwich, Flake opens its doors daily from 7 am to 3:30 pm on the ever-growing Rose Avenue.
+FLAKE is a family-operated business and has been serving delicious snacks and sandwiches to the Venice community for over 10 years now.
+Home of the “Rad Muffin” and “CroJo”, two specialty breakfast sandwiches, Flake opens its doors daily from 7 am to 3:30 pm on the ever-growing Rose Avenue.
 You can get acai bowls, breakfast burritos or just enjoy a good cup of joe from Groundwork Coffee in the friendliest vibe.

 LA FIESTA BRAVA is my go-to Mexican spot in Venice.
 You can call it a “hole-a-wall” but it’s been a local favorite for many years.
 They serve traditional, homemade Mexican food, and the shrimp tacos, shrimp fajitas, and horchata are some of the best you’ll ever have!